ethagnawl/concurrent-curl-case-study/README.md

 going to be a few examples covering how to use libcurl in a C program, but I'd abandoned it a while back.)

-The demo is my attempt at exploring some of the various ways you can make concurrent Curl requests using common C libraries and patterns.
+The included programs are my attempts at exploring some of the various ways you can make concurrent/parallel Curl requests using common C libraries and patterns.
 (The pthreads example has a hard dependency on GCC by way of the GNU_SOURCE directive.)
 The programs don't do a whole lot -- they make concurrent/parallel requests to each of a list of URLs and report the response status code of each request -- but they were complicated enough that I was forced to reacquaint myself with C and its ecosystem and I learned quite a bit about Curl, OpenMP and POSIX threads.

 The current examples cover: